MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Because Power BI Desktop can connect to APIs, you might be tempted to use it to build your auditing solution.
 However, there are some significant drawbacks and complexities.

-- **Accumulating history:** Because the Power BI activity log provides up to 30 days of data, creating your entire auditing solution involves accumulating a set of files over time that record all the historical events.
+- **Accumulating history:** Because the Power BI activity log provides up to 30 days of data, creating your entire auditing solution involves accumulating a set of files over time that store all historical events.
 Accumulating historical files is simpler to accomplish with other tools.
-- **Handling credentials and keys securely:** Many solutions you find online from community bloggers aren't secure because they hard-code credentials and keys in plaintext within Power Query.
+- **Handling credentials and keys securely:** Many solutions you find online from community bloggers aren't secure because they hard-code credentials and keys in plaintext within Power Query queries.
 While that approach is easy, it's not recommended because anyone who obtains your Power BI Desktop file can read the values.
 You can't store the password (when using user authentication) or the secret (when using a service principal) securely in Power BI Desktop unless you:
-  - Use a custom connector that's been created with the [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).
-For example, you could read the confidential values from [Azure Key Vault](/azure/key-vault/general/basic-concepts) or another service that securely stores the encrypted value.
+  - Use a custom connector that was developed with the [Power Query SDK](https://marketplace.visualstudio.com/items?itemName=Dakahn.PowerQuerySDK).
+For example, a custom connector could read confidential values from [Azure Key Vault](/azure/key-vault/general/basic-concepts) or another service that securely stores the encrypted value.
 There are also various custom connector options available from the global Power BI community.
-  - Use the [ApiKeyName](/powerquery-m/web-contents) option.
-This option works well in Power BI Desktop.
+  - Use the [ApiKeyName](/powerquery-m/web-contents) option, which works well in Power BI Desktop.
 However, it isn't possible to store the key value in the Power BI service.
 - **Types of requests:** You might run into some limitations for what you can run in Power BI Desktop.
 For example, Power Query doesn't support every type of API request.
 For example, only GET and POST requests are supported when using the [Web.Contents](/powerquery-m/web-contents) function.
 For auditing, you typically send GET requests.
 - **Ability to refresh:** You need to follow specific Power Query development patterns to successfully refresh a dataset in the Power BI service.
 For example, the `RelativePath` option must be present when using [Web.Contents](/powerquery-m/web-contents) so that Power BI can properly verify the location of a data source without generating an error in the Power BI service.

-In most cases, we recommend that you use Power BI Desktop for two purposes:
+In most cases, we recommend that you use Power BI Desktop only for two purposes.
+You should use it to:

 - Build your data model based on the existing curated data (rather than using it to initially extract the auditing data).
 - Create analytical reports based on your data model.